illinois-impact/ece408_project/README.md

 ## Milestone 3
-**A New GPU Convolution Layer in MxNet: Due 5pm Friday December 1st, 2017**
+**A New GPU Convolution Layer in MXNet: Due 5pm Friday December 1st, 2017**

 A draft of the `report.pdf` with content up through Milestone 3 must be submitted **through rai** for this milestone.